Conduct Abroad and Disciplinary Policies

 At IWU, study abroad is not about travel to an exotic locale.
 It means becoming an active participant in the life and culture of a foreign country in order to learn as much as possible about it.
 By applying to your program of choice, you have taken a significant step towards expanding your mind, engaging other cultures, and becoming a more informed participant in our global society.

-To help prepare you both in practical terms and in terms of the conduct you will be expected to exhibit in your host culture, the International Office runs a two-hour Pre-Departure Orientation session each semester.
-All IWU students studying abroad are required to attend the Pre-Departure Orientation Meeting before leaving campus to study abroad.
+To help prepare you both in practical terms and in terms of the conduct you will be expected to exhibit in your host culture, study abroad students are required to complete a self-paced pre-departure course on Moodle.
+Students are enrolled in the Moodle once study abroad approval has been granted.
+In addition, the International Office runs a mandatory three-hour pre-departure orientation session each semester: all IWU students studying abroad are required to attend.
 Students who, for valid academic or personal reasons, cannot attend the scheduled meeting must make arrangements to meet with the director of the International Office for a one-on-one orientation.

 The University reserves the right to revoke permission to study abroad from any student who does not participate in mandatory orientation events.

-For students participating in the IWU London or IWU Madrid programs, there will be additional on-campus orientations organized by the programs’ directors.
+For students participating in the IWU London or IWU Spain programs, there will be additional on-campus orientations organized by the programs’ directors.
 These, too, are mandatory.

 Statement of Responsibility and Authorization